-Visit Britain: Designing a destination brand promoting Britain to local and international tourists.
+Visit Britain: Creating a destination brand to promote all of Britain to local and international tourists.

 The challenges of destination branding